Best approximation of a three-variable function by sum of one-variable coordinate functions: Three variable case

-\textbf{Case 2.2:} \(x_j=(0,\gamma,1)\) for some \(0 < \gamma \le 1\) Consider the plane, \(y=\gamma\).
+\textbf{Case 2.2:} \(x_j=(0,\gamma,1)\) for some \(0 < \gamma \le 1\).
+Consider the plane, \(y=\gamma\).
 To make the sum of weights on the plane \(y=\gamma\) equal to zero, there should exist a point \(x_k\) of \(p\) with a positive weight on \(y=\gamma\).
-Let \(x_k=(\xi_k,\gamma,\zeta)\).If \(\zeta=1\), the points, \(x_j\) and \(x_k\) belonging to the inner plane \(y=\gamma\) becomes well-ordered and since \(x_j\) and \(x_k\) have opposite weights we get a contradiction by part \((b)\).
+Let \(x_k=(\xi_k,\gamma,\zeta)\).
+If \(\zeta=1\), the points \(x_j\) and \(x_k\) belonging to the inner plane \(y=\gamma\) becomes well-ordered and since \(x_j\) and \(x_k\) have opposite weights we get a contradiction by part \((b)\).
 If, \(\zeta<1\), the points, \(x_i\) and \(x_k\) becomes non well-ordered.
-Since both of \(x_i\) and \(x_k\) have positive weights, we get a contradiction by the part \((a)\). \\ Since, we get a contradiction in each case, the proof of part \((d)\) is completed.
+Since both of \(x_i\) and \(x_k\) have positive weights, we get a contradiction by the part \((a)\). \\ Since we get a contradiction in each case, the proof of part \((d)\) is completed.

-\textbf{(e)} Consider the point \(x_i=(\xi_i,\gamma_i,\zeta_i)\in p\) with the minimal coordinates among positive weighted points of \(p\).
-(Since, the positive weighted points are well-ordered pairwise, the point with the minimal sum of coordinates has minimal coordinates.)
+\textbf{(e)} Consider the point \(x_i=(\xi_i,\gamma_i,\zeta_i)\in p\) with minimal coordinates among the positive weighted points of \(p\).
+(Since the positive weighted points are well-ordered pairwise, the point with the minimal sum of coordinates has minimal coordinates.)